Credit from Other Institutions

 Students who have successfully completed exams in the Advanced Placement Program with a score of 3, 4, or 5 may be granted credit for purposes of general education, graduation, and/or advanced placement in the College’s sequence of courses.

-Foreign coursework must first be evaluated by an accredited and approved evaluation service, and then reviewed by the Mission College Records Office.
+To aply foreign coursework to an Associate degree, the foreign transcript must first be evaluated by an accredited and approved evaluation service, and then reviewed by the Mission College Records Office.
 Some courses may also require approval by the appropriate department chair.
 Courses may be used to fulfill prerequisite, program, general education and elective unit requirements only if course descriptions, in English, are submitted for review along with the evaluated foreign transcript.
 Mission College will not determine course transferability to other colleges and universities.

 To have foreign coursework evaluated, students need to contact one of the approved evaluation agencies listed below and request a detailed equivalency report that includes the course level (upper or lower division), its U.S. semester-unit equivalency and the grade the student earned: